-Group-friendly treasures and pleasures provide travel planners with a cornucopia of tour ideas
+Group-friendly activities provide travel planners with a cornucopia of Northeastern Illinois tour ideas

 Navy Pier, another Chicago lakefront magnet, offers a variety of diversions, including shops, restaurants, live music at the Miller Lite Beer Garden and amusements like the sky-high Centennial Wheel.
 Lake Michigan cruises, some with meals served, afford panoramic views of the impressive skyline.